This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-If no biopsy was taken, you can resume your usual activities after the procedure.
-If a biopsy was taken, rest as directed.
+- Rest for 24 hours, or as directed.
 Do not exercise, play sports, or lift anything heavier than 5 pounds.
-Ask your healthcare provider when you can return to your usual activities.
+Ask your provider when you can return to your usual activities.

 Write down your questions so you remember to ask them during your visits.